kelvinvalencio/cbr250rr-ecu-binary-definition/README.md

 ### Warning
 - I'm not responsible for any damage/consequences that occurs.
 This documentation is aimed to be a guide for individual/user/amateur tuners.
-- Some if not all information published here might be estimation, they could be not accurate or straight up incorrect, I'm not responsible for any consequences, with that in mind, I very much welcome corrections, If you find any inaccurate information, I will make sure to revise them.
+- Some if not all information published here might not be accurate or straight up incorrect, anything that you do with this information is entirely your responsibility, with that in mind, I very much accept corrections.
+If you find any inaccurate information, I will make sure to revise them.

 # 📄 XDF Releases
 ### 👇XDF is now available for download👇<br>[CBR250RR 38770-K64-N04 XDF Release Download](https://github.com/kelvinvalencio/cbr250rr-ecu-binary-definition/releases/tag/v0.7)